freeCodeCamp/chapter/CONTRIBUTING.md

     You should get an output like this:

-        On branch master
+        On branch main
-        Your branch is up-to-date with 'origin/master'.
+        Your branch is up-to-date with 'origin/main'.
         nothing to commit, working directory clean

-    If you are not on master or your working directory is not clean, resolve any outstanding files/commits and checkout _master_:
+    If you are not on main or your working directory is not clean, resolve any outstanding files/commits and checkout _master_:

     ```sh
-    git checkout master
+    git checkout main
     ```

 2. Sync the latest changes from the upstream **Chapter** _master_ branch to your local fork's _master_ branch.
 This is very important to keep things synchronized and avoid "merge conflicts".

     > Note: If you have any outstanding Pull Request that you made from the _master_ branch of your fork, you will lose them at the end of this step.
 You should ensure your pull request is merged by a moderator before performing this step.
-To avoid this scenario, you should *always* work on a branch separate from master.
+To avoid this scenario, you should *always* work on a branch separate from main.

     This step **will sync the latest changes** from the main repository of chapter.